Startups

 Common questions about startup resumes

-Should I highlight big company experience for startups?
+Should I highlight big-company experience for startups?

 Do startups care about education?